rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference.md

 and return them.
 Later, when we are borrow check the MIR node that created the closure, we can also check that these constraints hold.
 At that time, if we can't prove they hold, we report an error.

-## Causal tracking

-*to be written* – describe how we can extend the values of a variable with causal tracking etc

-TODO: is this what I described above or something else?

-<a name="placeholder"></a>

 ## Placeholders and universes